usnistgov/IFA/README.md

 ## Build the IFC File Analyzer

-Edit the source code file ifa.tcl and uncomment the lines at the top of the file that start with 'lappend auto_path C:/Tcl/lib/teapot/package/...'
+- Edit the source code file ifa.tcl and uncomment the lines at the top of the file that start with 'lappend auto_path C:/Tcl/lib/teapot/package/...'

-Open a command prompt window and change to the directory with the IFA Tcl files and freewrap.
-To create the executable ifa.exe, enter the command:
+- Open a command prompt window and change to the directory with the IFA Tcl files and freewrap.
+- To generate the executable **ifa.exe**, enter the command:

 ```
 freewrap -f ifa-files.txt
 ```

-To build the command-line version:
+Optionally build the command-line version:

 - Download freewrapTCLSH.zip from <https://sourceforge.net/projects/freewrap/files/freewrap/freeWrap%206.51/>
 - Extract freewrapTCLSH.exe to the directory with the IFA Tcl files